iljakuklic/iljakuklic.github.io/posts/2015-04-01-hello-internets.md

 * my music discoveries
 * an occasional rant about politics (I promise to keep this at bare minimum.)

-I hope the range of themes relatively diverse to be relatively diverse.
+I hope to keep the range of themes relatively diverse.
 We shall see...

 ### What is missing